A Guide To Crafting Your Brand Voice

 Brand voice through a historic lens

-The ā€˜brand voice’, is somewhat of a novel idea.
-Rewind 150 years and advertising was really about features and not much else.
+The ā€˜brand voice’ is somewhat of a novel idea.
+Rewind 150 years, and advertising was really about features and not much else.
 Take John Smedley of Matlock, Derbyshire, and his famous Chillie Paste as an example.

 ā€˜The King of Cures’.

-Enter, the ā€˜Wheaties jingle’ and then later ā€˜Marlboro Man’, two iconic brand representations through this period.
-The gravelly, tobacco starched throat of the Marlboro Man still sends shivers down your grandmothers spine to this day.
+Enter the ā€˜Wheaties jingle’ and then later ā€˜Marlboro Man’, two iconic brand representations through this period.
+The gravelly, tobacco-starched throat of the Marlboro Man still sends shivers down your grandmother’s spine to this day.

 But possibly the most famous example of beautiful ad copy from the last century was Volkswagen’s famous Think Small campaign.
 Written by Julian Koenig at the Doyle Dane Bernbach (DDB) agency in 1959, the campaign was ranked as the best advertising campaign of the twentieth century by Ad Age.